exercism/java/concepts/switch-statement/about.md

    However if you use the new `->` notation it must be followed by either: a single statement/expression, a `throw` statement or a `{}` block.
    No more confusion!

-The first LTS (Long Term Support) version that had these improvements was Java 17, released on September, 2021.

 In addition, a feature called `Guarded Patterns` was added, which allows you to do checks in the case label itself.